Guide for Authors

 Plagiarism Check

 The editorial office runs a plagiarism check on every submission using iThenticate.
-By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.
+By submitting your manuscript to this journal, you accept that your manuscript is screened for plagiarism against previously published works.
 Individual authors and researchers can now check their work for plagiarism before submission.
 Please click here for more details.

 Conflict of Interest and Source of Funding